March 10, 2023

 But for many, the problem can be having too many options.
 Students get acceptance letters from several, highly competitive schools.
 Instead of enjoying their last few months of high school, they panic over which college they should commit to.

 The stress can seem enormous, but it isn’t insurmountable.
-Having gone through this problem with countless students, Jackie and I at Class 101 Cleveland OH Southeast recommend doing a few things to help students make a decision.
+Having gone through this problem with countless students, at Class 101, we recommend doing a few things to help students make a decision.

 Mingling can help them with indecision.
 Through their experiences, students can ask themselves, “Do I see myself here?”